-For the Institute's long-term debt bearing a fixed interest rate, the risk exposure is minimal.
+To manage its interest rate risk, the Institute has entered into an interest rate swap agreement as described in Note 8.
+Consequently, the Institute's long-term debt bears a fixed interest rate and, as a result, the risk exposure is minimal.